-Your Medicare Prescription Drug Coverage as a Member of PERS Moda Health Rx (PDP)
+Your Medicare Prescription Drug Coverage as a Member of Moda Health Rx (PDP) insured through Oregon Public Employees Retirement System

-This booklet gives you the details about your Medicare prescription drug coverage from January 1 - December 31, 2020.
+This booklet gives you the details about your Medicare prescription drug coverage from January 1 - December 31, 2022.
 It explains how to get coverage for the prescription drugs you need.
 This is an important legal document.
 Please keep it in a safe place.

-This plan, PERS Moda Health Rx, is an Oregon Public Employees Retirement (PERS) employer group plan offered by Moda Health Plan, Inc. (When this Evidence of Coverage says "we," "us," or "our," it means Moda Health Plan, Inc. When it says "plan" or "our plan," it means PERS Moda Health Rx.)
+This plan, Moda Health Rx (PDP), is insured through Moda Health Plan, Inc. and offered to the Oregon Public Employees Retirement System (PERS).
+(When this Evidence of Coverage says "we," "us," or "our," it means Moda Health Plan, Inc. When it says "plan" or "our plan," it means Moda Health Rx (PDP).)